 Getting toxic metals out of products

-Under the new law (Minn.
-Stat. § 325E.3892), which went into effect July 1, 2023, a person or business cannot import, manufacture, sell, hold for sale, distribute, or offer products in certain categories containing lead at more than 0.009 percent by total weight (90 parts per million) or cadmium at more than 0.0075 percent by total weight (75 parts per million).
-That list of categories includes:
+Under the law that went into effect July 1, 2023, and was revised in 2025, a person or business cannot import, manufacture, sell, hold for sale, distribute, or offer products in certain categories containing lead at more than 0.009 percent by total weight (90 parts per million) or cadmium at more than 0.0075 percent by total weight (75 parts per million).
+(Minn.
+Stat. § 325E.3892)

 - jewelry